Mythic+ Tank Rankings: A Tier List for Shadowlands (Patch 9.1 / Season 2)

 Blood Death Knight

-Blood Death Knight is the tank with the highest self-sustain in the game, but at a significant cost in terms of Physical mitigation.
+Blood Death Knight is the tank with one of the highest self-sustain in the game, but at a significant cost in terms of Physical damage mitigation.
 Their unique defensive toolkit makes them very useful against Magical damage and slightly more vulnerable against Physical.
-In addition, the spec provides Anti-Magic Zone to the whole party, as well as Raise Ally.
-Moreover, the spec is known for its ability to "Mass-grip" an uncapped amount of mobs with Gorefiend's Grasp; it also has a single-target grip with Death Grip.
+In addition, the spec provides Anti-Magic Zone to the whole party, as well as a combat resurrection in the form of Raise Ally.
+Moreover, the spec is known for its ability to "Mass-grip" an uncapped amount of mobs with Gorefiend's Grasp; it also has a single-target grip with Death Grip which can make certain pulls easier to form into a cluster.

 Mythic+ Dungeon Difficulty Rankings